 In conjunction with the Diocesan Legal Committee the AIDF undertook a review of its Ordinance.
-The review focused on the purpose of the Fund, the appointment of independent directors, the establishment of the Risk and Audit Committees and the appointment of the Chief Executive Officer.
+The reviews have focused on the purpose of the Fund, the appointment of independent directors, the establishment of the Risk and Audit Committees and the appointment of the Chief Executive Officer.

-Completed: The new Ordinance was enacted by Bishop-in-Council on 21 October 2016
+Completed - The new Ordinance was enacted by Bishop-in-Council on 21 October 2016

-The Board is scheduled to conduct a further review of its Ordinance in late 2018.
+The Board commenced a further review of its Ordinance in late 2018 with minor amendments to be considered by BIC to assist in the operation of Board Committees.